FlavScents AInsights Entry for Isobutyraldehyde (CAS: 78-84-2)

 4. Use in Flavors

-Isobutyraldehyde is utilized in flavor formulations for its ability to impart a fresh, fruity note.
-It is commonly used in fruit flavors, particularly apple and citrus, as well as in nutty and buttery profiles.
-Typical use levels in finished food or beverages range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering notes.
-It is relatively stable under acidic conditions but may degrade under high heat or oxidative environments.
+Isobutyraldehyde is utilized in flavor formulations for its ability to impart fresh, fruity notes.
+It is commonly used in fruit flavors, particularly apple and citrus, where it acts as a modifier to enhance realism.
+Typical use levels in finished food products range from 0.1 to 5 ppm, with higher concentrations potentially leading to overpowering effects.
+Its stability is generally good, though it can be sensitive to oxidation and high temperatures.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature